Stand up paddle boarding (SUP) is a great workout and a fun way to kill a couple of hours on the water.

 - Stay on Your Knees: If you’re struggling to keep your balance, stay on your knees.
 You can practice your paddle strokes without worrying about losing your balance.
 Once you stand, remember to keep your knees slightly bent and take it one foot at a time.

 - Explore: Once you have mastered the basics of stand up paddle boarding, try some of the more advanced techniques.
 Advanced paddlers can start thinking about SUP fishing, SUP yoga, white water paddle boarding, and more.

 Last but not least, if you’re looking for your first stand up paddle board and are preparing for your first ever session, don’t get too caught up in the specifics of paddle board construction.

-Many beginners focus too much on the finer details and before they know it, they’ve spent more than they can afford on a fancy new board just because it was recommended by someone way above their skill level.
+Many beginners focus too much on the finer details and before they know it, they’ve spent more than they can afford on a fancy new stand up paddle board just because it was recommended by someone way above their skill level.

 More About Stand Up Paddle Boarding For Beginners

 - How To Hold A Stand Up Paddle Board Paddle

 - What Can You Use A Stand Up Paddle For?